Earlier Francis Marion Symposium 2008-2012

 W. Graves: Rev. War Pensions Applications and Research

-K. MacNutt: Gen. & Mrs. Marion, Families of the Revolution (Part B: Karen concludes)
+K. MacNutt: Gen. and Mrs. Marion, Families of the Revolution (Part B: Karen concludes)

-D. Neilan: The Crisis of Command in the Southern Department & Marion correspondence
+D. Neilan: The Crisis of Command in the Southern Department and Marion correspondence

 D. Sherrill: Dr. Benjamin Franklin’s historical presentation: Politics of War